nyhandan/Challenge_3_Python_Election_Analysis_/README.md

 The purpose of these deliverables is to break down the results of this election data by each county and candidate from the dataset.
 There is a percentage and count of votes for each county and candidate.
 The analysis also tells us the total votes and the winning candidate, along with their respective vote percentage and county.
 The county with the highest voter turnout is featured as well.
 The data set has over 300,000 votes cast, which is swiftly analyzed through a Python code I designed in Visual Studio Code.

 ## Election- Audit Results
 - There were 369,711 votes in this dataset.
+This is featured at the top of the [command line output](https://github.com/nyhandan/Challenge_3_Python_Election_Analysis_/blob/main/Challenge_3_Resources/Resources/Deliverable%201.png), the total votes is listed.

 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.